siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 may therefore be resonance to a constructed reality assembled from other resonances rather than to the thing in its full truth.

+This is why modern artificial recognizers provide a useful analogy.
+In machine vision, some units respond strongly to edges, orientations, contrast changes, textures, or local shapes.
+Later organization is built from those partial feature responses.
+No one unit recognizes the whole thing.
+The larger system organizes many partial recognitions into a usable result.

+The biological picture proposed here is not identical in implementation.
+But the abstract structure is similar: sub-loops resonate to aspects, and the larger loop assembles those partial resonances into a world.

 ## The Recognizer Is Not a Power Meter